aronwc/mlsm/papers/bollen10twitter/tlasserr.md

 ####Experimental####

-- 1) To test if OF and GPOMS are able to capture public mood, the author applies these 2 algorithms on tweets from October 5, 2008 to December 5, 2008, corresponds to the US presidential election and Thanksgiving and compares their results to the expected emotional responses to these events.
+- 1) To test if OF and GPOMS are able to capture public mood, the author applies these 2 algorithms on tweets from October 5, 2008 to December 5, 2008, corresponding to the US presidential election and Thanksgiving, and compares their results to the expected emotional responses to these events.
 - 2) The author also computes the correlation between OF lexicon and the six dimensions of GPOMS using multiple regressions.
 - 3) The econometric technique of Granger causality analysis is applied to compare GPOMS and OF time series with the Down Jones Industrial Average (DJIA).
 - 4) The SOFNN is computed to better address non-linear effects and assess the contribution that public mood assessments can make in predictive models of DJIA.